1-866-646-8465

 1. Open a Self-Directed IRA

-You can personally control your account’s assets—bypassing the employer or plan sponsor of a 401(k)—with a self-directed IRA.
+You can personally control your account’s assets—bypassing the employer or plan sponsor of a 401(k)—with a self-directed precious metals IRA.
 Having personal control opens up a greater selection of assets.
 Among that selection are more traditional assets such as stocks and bonds, as well as less traditional non-paper-based assets such as real estate, undeveloped land, promissory notes, tax lien certificates, water rights, livestock, and IRA-approved precious metals.

 That latter asset type includes gold and silver coins and bars that meet Internal Revenue Code requirements for fineness and production source.